 Creatine and caffeine affect water in the body in different ways.

-Creatine wants to retain water in the muscles and caffeine wants to expel water from the body.
-Of note, each supplement has been proven to provide a benefit to athletic performance and no studies have indicated they counteract one another.
+Of note, each supplement has been proven to benefit athletic performance and no studies have indicated they counteract one another.

-The purpose of mentioning caffeine as a possible consideration for experiencing dizziness though is that it can intensify dehydration.
+The purpose of mentioning caffeine as a possible consideration for experiencing dizziness is that it can intensify dehydration.

-So review your entire supplementation, hydration and exercise routine if you have felt dizzy when working out (and don’t be so quick to believe everything you read on Reddit).
+So review your entire supplementation, hydration, and exercise routine if you have felt dizzy when working out (and don’t be so quick to believe everything you read on Reddit).

 4. Dosage

-While use outside of these ranges hasn’t proven to have adverse effects in studies conducted, everyone is different and perhaps how you’re dosing your creatine isn’t giving you the best result.
+While use outside of these ranges hasn’t proven to have adverse effects in studies conducted, everyone is different, and perhaps how you’re dosing your creatine isn’t giving you the best result.

 Questions around this should be directed to your doctor or registered dietician.